cde-ev/cdedb2/doc/source/Design_Configuration.rst

 to the default time zone or the log directory.

 The config is build hierarchically:
-First, there are default values for each config variable in the file :mod:`cdedb.setup.config`.
+First, there are default values for each config variable in the file :mod:`cdedb_setup.config`.
 They can be overwritten by specifying the path to a custom config file via the environment variable ``CDEDB_CONFIGPATH``.